tonethar/IGME-230-GDD-Spring-2018/notes/HW-php-ini.md

 9. Another place to see error messages is in the PHP error log file on banjo at `abc1234/php_data/php.log`

-## V. Make another change to *php.ini*
+## V. Test to see if PHP can open remote files
-10. Now we will check to see if we can open a file on another server with the following script which you can name **open.php** and put in your `230/test/` folder.
+10. Now we will check to see if we can open a file on another server with the following script, which you can name **open.php** and put in your `230/test/` folder.

 **open.php**
 ```